Bryan Reynolds Player Props: Pirates vs. Red Sox

 Bryan Reynolds At The Plate (2022)

-- Among the qualifying hitters in MLB play last season, he ranked 59th in batting average, 32nd in on-base percentage, and 36th in slugging.
+- Among the qualified hitters in MLB play last season, his batting average ranked 59th, his on-base percentage ranked 32nd, and he was 36th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.